Online visibility – from analogue researcher to online scientist

 Scientists can best showcase themselves and their dedication to their research with their own websites.
 A website is the foundation of an online presence; it displaces any unfavourable Google results and is often the top search result.
 As opposed to a simple profile on an institute or university page, a website offers you more scope for introducing yourself and your research, and if you change jobs, your online scientific profile is retained.
 A personal web presence also offers sufficient space to publish videos, photos, presentations or interim results of your research.

 There is virtually no limit to the creative use of social media.
-Twitter can be used as a teaching tool3 or a way to retell events from history4.
+Twitter can be used as a teaching tool, as described in the this article (4), or as a historical Twitter account (5) a way to retell events from history.
 Sometimes, however, it is a way to reassure yourself that other scientists are also facing similar challenges.
 For example, researchers around the world share their everyday research life on Twitter and Instagram using the hashtags #phdchat, #phdlife and #showusyourscience.

 Being successful on social media requires some clear goals.
 What do I want to achieve with my online activities?
 Establish a network of scientific colleagues?
 Or communicate scientific concepts to a non-scientific audience?
 Only once you have decided on this you can choose which platform is most suitable.
 Using your full name on social media means these profiles can also be found by search engines.